dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

 :::warning Alert!
 Please note that we are unable to conduct regular testing on the specified source due to difficulties in obtaining the necessary credentials.
-We confired this source works at creation, and it is being used by the community.
+We confirmed this source works at creation, and it is being used by the community.
 We anticipate that the source should operate smoothly over time given Google's best pratices in versioning apis.
 :::